-Examinations through Disability Services for Students (DSS)
+Examinations through Access and Equity Services (AES)

-Students who have disabilities (learning, medical, physical, or mental health) are strongly encouraged to register with Disability Services for Students (DSS) if they have not already done so.
-Students who suspect they may have disabilities should contact DSS for advice and referrals.
-In order to access DSS programs and supports, students must follow DSS policy and procedures.
-For more information, http://students.usask.ca/current/disability/ DSS at 966-7273 or contact or dss@usask.ca.
+Students who are part of a Human Rights equity group or have disabilities (learning, medical, physical, or mental health) are strongly encouraged to register with Access and Equity Services (AES)) if they have not already done so.
+Students who suspect they may have disabilities should contact AES for advice and referrals.
+In order to access AES programs and supports, students must follow DSS policy and procedures.
+For more https://students.usask.ca/health/centres/access-equityinformation, check services.php#AssistiveTechnologyRoom or contact DSS at 966-7273 or aes@usask.ca.
 Students registered with DSS may request alternative arrangements for mid-term and final examinations.
-Students must arrange such accommodations through DSS by the stated deadlines.
-Instructors shall provide the examinations for students who are being accommodated by the deadlines established by DSS.
-Students who are in need of accommodation for other aspects of BIOL 224 must present the appropriate letter from DSS to the course instructors.
-Accommodation for the midterm, the final exam and the lab exam must be made through regular DSS procedures.
+Students must arrange such accommodations through AES by the stated deadlines.
+Instructors will ensure that examinations are delivered to AES for students who are being accommodated by the deadlines established by AES.
+Students who are in need of accommodation for other aspects of BIOL 224 must present the appropriate letter from AES to the course instructors.
+Additionally, see the lab manual for details on accommodations for the two in lab tests.
+Accommodation for the midterm, the final exam and the lab exam must be made through regular AES procedures.